stephenmkbrady/django_matrix_client_basic/README.md

 ### TODO
 #### Major Tasks in order of priority
-- Tests are still being written and finding bugs.
 - Another branch will be created with lightweight JS for async, make it behave like irc client.
 #### Minor Tasks
 - Add a little extra CSS to add better styling for medium to extra large screens.